up42/sharpening/README.md

-# Custom block example: Sharpening
+# Processing Block Example: Sharpening
 ## Introduction

 This repository is intended as an example of how to bring your own custom processing